 The River North Arts District has been one of my favorite places to visit in Chicago for many years.
 Though some galleries have left over the last few years due to increasing rents, there are still a large number of galleries to visit.
 Throughout the year there are a number of art walks and gallery openings on the first Friday of each month.
 The big event is the first Friday after Labor Day, when all of the galleries are open and wine and snacks are served.
 My favorite galleries include:

 Carl Hammer Gallery: Located at 740 N. Wells, the gallery specializes in contemporary, self-taught and outsider artists from Europe & America.

-Vale Craft Gallery: A personal friend, Peter Vale, has owned this gallery at 230 W. Superior for over 27 years.
+Vale Craft Gallery: A personal friend, Peter Vale, has owned this gallery at 230 W. Superior in 1992.
 He features ceramics, jewelry, textiles, wood, metal, glass, mixed media and sculpture by mostly local artists, which now totals around 80.

 Gruen Galleries is located 226 W Superior.
 This large gallery features, paintings, encaustic paintings, sculpture and more.